emmanuelnk/RESTful-Typescript-Koa/README.md

 - A drawback of this method is with explicit log out.
 When a user logs outs, the client deletes the old token but the token is still valid on the server side.
 - The solution to this is to enable the redis based token blacklist.
 Using the environment variable `REDIS_BLACKLIST_ENABLED` you can turn it on and off.
 You will need to set up the redis cluster before running any commands or revoking tokens.

+### Versioning
+- If you want to version this API, then I would advise placing `controllers`, `services` and `routes` into a folder named v1.
+Those are the most likely to change between versions.
+- You then change the test files and related accordingly.